Independent public reference library

 Definition

-Geroscience is an interdisciplinary field that studies how the biology of ageing drives multiple chronic diseases, emphasizing shared mechanisms such as inflammation, epigenetic change, and cellular senescence rather than single-disease pathways.
+Geroscience is an interdisciplinary field that studies how the biology of ageing drives multiple chronic diseases, emphasizing shared mechanisms such as inflammation, epigenetic change, and cellular senescence rather than treating each disease as completely separate.
 [1]

 The geroscience hypothesis holds that ageing biology is a primary risk factor for multimorbidity, so interventions that modify ageing processes could delay or attenuate cardiovascular disease, cancer, and neurodegeneration in parallel, improving healthspan more efficiently than treating each condition in isolation.
 [2]